Not from the UK

 Advice

-If you are confused about your immigration status, or if you think you do not have permission to stay in the UK, you should get legal advice soon.
+If you are confused about your immigration status, or if you think you do not have permission to stay in the UK, you may be able to get advice from us at [email protected].